CMUBA/Arcadia-Web3/README.md

 4. access http://localhost:5173/

+5. More configuration, check next section

-## Create Aptos Dapp NFT minting dapp Template
+## How to use Aptos Dapp NFT minting dapp Template

 Digital Assets are the NFT standard for Aptos.
 The Digital Asset template provides an end-to-end NFT minting dapp with a beautiful pre-made UI users can quickly adjust and deploy into a live server.